-- (2) The requirements referred to in subsection (1)(c) are that- - (a) the notice is in writing and is given by an officer of the local housing authority, - (b) the notice sets out why the entry is necessary and indicates the nature of the offences under section 131(1) and (2) (obstruction), and - (c) there are at least 24 hours between the giving of the notice and the entry. - (3) A notice need not be given to a person who has waived the requirement to give notice. - (4) A specially authorised officer entering premises under subsection (1) may be accompanied by such persons, and may take onto the premises such equipment, as the officer thinks necessary. - (5) A specially authorised officer entering premises under subsection (1) may take photographs or make recordings. - (6) A specially authorised officer must, if requested to do so, produce the officer's special authorisation for inspection by a person to whom notice is required to be given under this section or anyone acting on behalf of such a person.
+- (2) The requirements referred to in subsection (1)(c) are that - (a) the notice is in writing and is given by an officer of the local housing authority, - (b) the notice sets out why the entry is necessary and indicates the nature of the offences under section 130(1) and (2) (obstruction), and - (c) there are at least 24 hours between the giving of the notice and the entry. - (3) A notice need not be given to a person who has waived the requirement to give notice. - (4) A notice need not be given in accordance with subsection (1)(c)(ii) to a person who is a residential landlord within the meaning of Part 2 (see section 63). - (5) If - (a) premises are entered in exercise of the power conferred by subsection (1), and - (b) notice is not given to any person because of subsection (4), an officer of the local housing authority must give that person notice in writing of the exercise of that power within a reasonable period after its exercise.
+10

-- (7) For the purposes of this section an officer of a local housing authority is "specially authorised" where the officer's authorisation by the local housing authority for the purposes of the power under subsection (1) (see section 132(2))- - (a) states the particular purpose for which the officer is authorised to exercise the power, and - (b) is given by the local housing authority acting through- - (i) a deputy chief officer of the authority whose duties include duties relating to a purpose within subsection (1)(b), or - (ii) an officer of the authority to whom such a deputy chief officer reports directly, or is directly accountable, as respects duties so relating.
+- (6) The notice must - (a) identify the premises that were entered, - (b) state when the premises were entered, and - (c) state the purpose for which the premises were entered. - (7) A specially authorised officer entering premises under subsection (1) may be accompanied by such persons, and may take onto the premises such equipment, as the officer thinks necessary. - (8) A specially authorised officer entering premises under subsection (1) may take photographs or make recordings. - (9) A specially authorised officer must, if requested to do so, produce the officer's special authorisation for inspection by a person to whom notice is required to be given under this section or anyone acting on behalf of such a person. - (10) For the purposes of this section an officer of a local housing authority is "specially authorised" where the officer's authorisation by the local housing authority for the purposes of the power under subsection (1) (see section 131(2))- - (a) states the particular purpose for which the officer is authorised to exercise the power, and - (b) is given by the local housing authority acting through - (i) a deputy chief officer of the authority whose duties include duties relating to a purpose within subsection (1)(b), or - (ii) an officer of the authority to whom such a deputy chief officer reports directly, or is directly accountable, as respects duties so relating.

-127 Duties where occupiers are on residential premises entered without warrant
+126 Duties where occupiers are on residential premises entered without warrant 25

-- (1) If an officer of a local housing authority enters premises under section 126(1) and finds one or more occupiers on the premises, the officer must produce evidence of the officer's identity and special authorisation to that occupier or (if there is more than one) to at least one of them. - (2) An officer need not comply with subsection (1) if it is not reasonably practicable to do so. - (3) Proceedings resulting from the exercise of the power under section 126(1) are not invalid merely because of a failure to comply with subsection (1). - (4) In this section "special authorisation" has the same meaning as in section 126 (see subsection (7) of that section).
+- (1) If an officer of a local housing authority enters premises under section 125(1) and finds one or more occupiers on the premises, the officer must produce evidence of the officer's identity and special authorisation to that occupier or (if there is more than one) to at least one of them. - (2) An officer need not comply with subsection (1) if it is not reasonably 30 practicable to do so. - (3) Proceedings resulting from the exercise of the power under section 125(1) are not invalid merely because of a failure to comply with subsection (1). - (4) In this section "special authorisation" has the same meaning as in section 125 (see subsection (7) of that section).

-128 Suspected residential tenancy: warrant authorising entry
+127 Suspected residential tenancy: warrant authorising entry

-A justice of the peace may issue a warrant authorising an officer of a local housing authority who is named in the warrant to enter premises in England that are specified in the warrant if the justice of the peace is satisfied, on written information on oath given by that officer-
+A justice of the peace may issue a warrant authorising an officer of a local housing authority who is named in the warrant to enter premises in England 5 that are specified in the warrant if the justice of the peace is satisfied, on written information on oath given by that officer -